Covid 19 Protections are still in place in this surgery. Please wear face coverings.

 As per new Government guidelines (20th November 2020) if you are over 50 years of age you will now be eligible for the over 50's flu vaccination.

-Please wait for us to contact you to arrange this.
-You do not need to call the surgery.
+You can call the surgery or wait for us to contact you to arrange this.

 We thank you for your patience with this new service.

 Live reporting from the depths of Coleford on Saturday 9th October: